johnsellin93/grab/README.md

 - Irrelevant files pollute the prompt
 - The model is forced to guess missing code

-grab fixes this through explicit context selection and incremental context accumulation.
+Developers debugging with AI tools often paste fragmented snippets, lose surrounding context, and force the model to infer missing implementation details.

-Developers debugging with AI tools often paste fragmented snippets, lose surrounding context, and force the model to guess missing implementation details.
+`grab` turns repository exploration into a deterministic context acquisition workflow built around exact search results, function boundaries, and explicit range extraction.

-grab fixes this through explicit context selection and incremental context accumulation.
+Instead of relying on repository-wide indexing or exporting entire codebases, `grab` progressively acquires only the repository context required to investigate a problem or safely implement a change.

 <!--
 ## Demo